 Include the Key Words relating to the article subject as abbreviated in the Index –Medicus.

 When reporting experiments on human subjects, indicate whether the procedures followed were in accordance with the Helsinki Declaration of 1975, as revised in 1983.
 Do not use patients' names, initials, or hospital numbers, especially in illustrative material.
-When reporting experiments on animals, indicate whether the institutions or a national research councils guide for or any national law on the care and use of laboratory animals was followed.
+When reporting experiments on animals, indicate whether the institutions or a national research council guide for or any national law on the care and use of laboratory animals was followed.
+Mention the ethical approval taken from Institutional/National Bioethics committee.

 Emphasize the new and important aspects of the study and conclusions that follow from them.
 Do not repeat in detail data or other material given in the introduction or the results section.
 Include in discussion section the implications of the findings and their limitations including implications for future research.
 Relate the observations to other relevant studies.